FEETPIX/site/index.md

   block: hero-2
   slug: features
   headline: 10k non-fungible<br><strong>feet</strong>
-  content: 5000 left &amp; 5000 right feet to collect and love.
-Mint one and take
+  content: 5000 left &amp; 5000 right feet to collect and love. <br>Mint one and take
     all the pix you like.
   cta:
-    enabled: true
+    enabled: false
     url: https://github.com/forestryio/ubuild-jekyll
     button_text: 'See on GitHub '
   image: